-THE WATER INLET SOLENOID VALVE

-THE HOT GAS SOLENOID VALVE THE WATER DRAIN SOLENOID VALVE (NOT IN AC/EC 106).
+THE WATER INLET SOLENOID VALVE THE HOT GAS SOLENOID VALVE THE WATER DRAIN SOLENOID VALVE/S for the first 30 seconds.

 NOTE.
-If in the 5 minutes lenght of the water filling phase the machine sump reservoir does not get filled with water up to the rim of the overflow pipe, it is advisable to check:
+If in the 5 minutes length of the water filling phase the machine sump reservoir does not get filled with water up to the rim of the overflow pipe, it is advisable to check: